Gloria Anzaldúa: Health, body, and trauma

-Anzaldúa experienced at a young age symptoms of the endocrine condition that caused her to stop growing physically at the age of twelve.
+Anzaldúa experienced at a young age, symptoms of the endocrine condition that caused her to stop growing physically at the age of twelve.
 As a child, she would wear special girdles fashioned for her by her mother in order to disguise her condition.
 Her mother would also ensure that a cloth was placed in Anzaldúa's underwear as a child in case of bleeding.
 Anzaldúa remembers, "I'd take [the bloody cloths] out into this shed, wash them out, and hang them really low on a cactus so nobody would see them....
 My genitals... [were] always a smelly place that dripped blood and had to be hidden."
 She eventually underwent a hysterectomy in 1980 when she was 38 years old to deal with uterine, cervical, and ovarian abnormalities.

-Anzaldúa's poem "Nightvoice" alludes to a history of child sexual abuse as she writes: "blurting out everything how my cousins/took turns at night when I was five eight ten."
+Anzaldúa's poem "Nightvoice" alludes to a history of child sexual abuse, as she writes: "blurting out everything how my cousins/took turns at night when I was five eight ten."

-Mestiza/Border Culture
+Mestiza / border culture

 One of Anzaldúa's major contributions was her introduction to United States academic audiences of the term mestizaje, meaning a state of being beyond binary ("either-or") conception, into academic writing and discussion.
 In her theoretical works, Anzaldúa called for a "new mestiza," which she described as an individual aware of her conflicting and meshing identities and uses these "new angles of vision" to challenge binary thinking in the Western world.
 The "borderlands" that she refers to in her writing are geographical as well as a reference to mixed races, heritages, religions, sexualities, and languages.
 Anzaldúa is primarily interested in the contradictions and juxtapositions of conflicting and intersecting identities.
 She points out that having to identify as a certain, labelled, sex can be detrimental to one's creativity as well as how seriously people take you as a producer of consumable goods.
 The "new mestiza" way of thinking is illustrated in postcolonial feminism.
+In education, Anzaldúa's practice of border challenges the traditionally structured binary understanding of gender.
+It recognizes gender identity is not fixed or singular concept but rather a complex terrain.
+Encouraged educators to provide a safe and open platform for students to learn, recognize, and identify themselves comfortably.

 Anzaldúa called for people of different races to confront their fears to move forward into a world that is less hateful and more useful.
 In "La Conciencia de la Mestiza: Towards a New Consciousness," a text often used in women's studies courses, Anzaldúa insisted that separatism invoked by Chicanos/Chicanas is not furthering the cause but instead keeping the same racial division in place.
 Many of Anzaldúa's works challenge the status quo of the movements in which she was involved.
 She challenged these movements in an effort to make real change happen to the world rather than to specific groups.
-Scholar Ivy Schweitzer writes, "her theorizing of a new borderlands or mestiza consciousness helped jump start fresh investigations in several fields -- feminist, Americanist [and] postcolonial."
+Scholar Ivy Schweitzer writes, "her theorizing of a new borderlands or mestiza consciousness helped jump start fresh investigations in several fields – feminist, Americanist [and] postcolonial."